This post contains affiliate links. Please read our disclosure policy.

 - Honey: A bit of honey gives these biscuits a well-rounded flavor without making them noticeably sweet.

-How to Make Whole Grain Biscuits
+How to Make Biscuits With Freshly Milled Flour

 Step 1.
 Preheat the 12″ cast iron skillet in the oven to 425°F.